simmi30/lnd1/docs/recovery.md

 ### 24-word Cipher Seeds

-When a new `lnd` node is created, it's given a 24-word seed phrase, called an [`cipher seed`](https://github.com/brolightningnetwork/broln/tree/master/aezeed).
+When a new `broln` node is created, it's given a 24-word seed phrase, called an [`cipher seed`](https://github.com/brolightningnetwork/broln/tree/master/aezeed).
 The two seed formats look similar, but the only commonality they share are using the same default English dictionary.
 A valid seed phrase obtained over